juanbenitez/supabase-api/README.md

 This is a minimal PHP implementation of the [Supabase API](https://supabase.com/docs/guides/api) wich is supported by [PostgREST](https://postgrest.org/en/stable/index.html).
 It contains only the methods I needed.
 However, I'm open to PRs that add extra methods to the client.

+Supabase-api is built with help of the awesome [Saloon](https://docs.saloon.dev/) package.

 __Be aware that is a work in progress, it's in pre-alpha state, use it at your own risk.__

 Here are a few examples on how you can use the package: